LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 TCE
 ^^^

-Tanzu Community Edition (TCE) is the upstream and open source variant of Tanzu Kubernetes Grid Multi-cloud (TKGm) and Tanzu Application Platform (TAP).
-These are the components that the project provides from the top-down [104]:
+Tanzu Community Edition (TCE) was the upstream and open source variant of Tanzu Kubernetes Grid Multi-cloud (TKGm) and Tanzu Application Platform (TAP).
+In 2022, about one year after TCE's launch, the project was retired and replaced by a free version of TKGm for personal use for up to 100 processor cores.
+[105] These are the components that the project provided from the top-down [104]:

 -  Observability: